 So with that kind of diversity, the big question is, how do you exactly start to classify them?
-Good thing botanists have already devised ways in order to classify them.
+Good thing botanists have already devised ways to classify them.
 In fact, classifying plants is considered as one of the oldest approaches in studying botany.

 However, this kind of grouping seems to be very general and covers a wide variety of scope.
-The more commonly used classification is the more specific one: by classifying them into different phyla.
+The more commonly used plant classification is the more specific one: by classifying them into different phyla.

 Table of Contents